Brickyard 400: ABC

 From 1994 to 2000, the race was broadcast live on ABC Sports, who had televised the Indianapolis 500 since 1965.
 ESPN/ESPN2 carried live coverage of practice and qualifying.
 The race was scheduled for the first Saturday in August, at 12:15 pm EST (1:15 pm EDT).
 Saturday was chosen for the running of the race to allow for Sunday as a rain date.
 In the Indianapolis market, the race was blacked out, and aired in same-day tape delay later in the evening.
+This resulted in ABC's primetime programming moving into the afternoon slots, in a similar vein to that of the Indianapolis 500.

 Prior to the first running, ESPN covered the feasibility tests in both 1992 and 1993 through its SpeedWeek program.
 During the 1992 test, ESPN utilized on-board footage from inside Kyle Petty's car, captured from Petty's personal video camera.
 During the summer leading up to the 1994 race, ESPN broadcast a series of preview shows titled Road to the Brickyard.

 In 1995, rain delayed the start until 4:25 EST (5:25 EDT).
 ABC had already signed off, and made the decision to air the race via tape delay on ESPN the following day.
-In the greater Indianapolis area, the race was shown tape delay that night at 7 pm on WRTV as planned.
+In the greater Indianapolis area, the race was shown tape delay that night at 7 pm on WRTV as planned, as ABC network programming had already aired in the afternoon.
 The 1995 race ran until 7:03 pm EST (8:03 pm EDT), which was believed to be the second-latest time of day cars have ever driven on the track.